bluntwizard/steam_deck_dub_edition/src/demo/README.md

 # Component Showcase

-This directory contains a showcase/demo page for the Steam Deck DUB Edition modularized components.
+This directory contains a showcase/demo page for the Grimoire modularized components.

 ## Purpose